The beautiful thing about learning is that no one can take it away from you.

 I have completed a Certificate in Genealogical Research from the Society of Australian Genealogists.

 I am currently studying with The National Institute for Genealogical Studies, Canada.
 The topics I have covered range from Australian research, methodology, Irish and Scottish research, copyright and writing for genealogy.
 I have only four subjects left in this course and should be finished by the end of 2017.
+I finished my last subject on 21 September 2017 and am just awaiting my results.

 I also keeps my skills up to date through attending lectures, talks and seminars.

 This year, 2016, I completed a unit titled, Writing Family History, through the University of Tasmania.
 I have now completed another two courses, Photo Essay and Introduction to Family History.
 My aim is to complete the full eight subjects and obtain my diploma.
+I have also done Families at War and Place, Image, Object.
+I am still considering the other subjects.

 I also undertook a unit titled, Genealogy: Researching Your Family Tree, through the University of Strathclyde.